Ham (chimpanzee): Later life

-On April 5, 1963, Ham was transferred to the National Zoo in Washington, D.C. where he lived for 17 years before joining a small group of chimps at North Carolina Zoo on September 25, 1980.
+Ham retired from the National Aeronautics and Space Administration (NASA) in 1963.
+On April 5, 1963, Ham was transferred to the National Zoo in Washington, D.C., where he lived for 17 years before joining a small group of chimps at North Carolina Zoo in Asheboro, on September 25, 1980.

-After his death on January 19, 1983, Ham's body was given to the Armed Forces Institute of Pathology for necropsy.
-Following the necropsy, the plan was to have him stuffed and placed on display at the Smithsonian Institution, following Soviet precedent with pioneering space dogs Belka, and Strelka.
-However, this plan was abandoned after a negative public reaction.
-Ham's skeleton is held in the collection of the National Museum of Health and Medicine, Silver Spring, Maryland, and the rest of Ham's remains were buried at the International Space Hall of Fame in Alamogordo, New Mexico.
+Suffering from chronic heart and liver disease, Ham died on January 19, 1983, at age 25.
+Following a necropsy by the Armed Forces Institute of Pathology, Ham's body was to be taxidermied and placed on display at the Smithsonian Institution, following Soviet precedent with pioneering space dogs Belka and Strelka.
+However, after negative public reaction, the plan was abandoned.
+Ham's skeleton is held in the collection of the National Museum of Health and Medicine, Silver Spring, Maryland, and the rest of his remains were buried at the International Space Hall of Fame in Alamogordo, New Mexico.
 Colonel John Stapp gave the eulogy at the memorial service.

-Ham's backup, Minnie, was the only female chimpanzee trained for the Mercury program.
+Minnie, Ham's backup, was the only female chimpanzee trained for the Mercury program.
 After her role in the Mercury program ended, Minnie became part of an Air Force chimpanzee breeding program, producing nine offspring and helping to raise the offspring of several other members of the chimpanzee colony.
-She was the last surviving Astro-chimpanzee and died at age 41 on March 14, 1998.
+Minnie was the last surviving astro-chimpanzee and died on March 14, 1998 at the age of 41.